the-modern-hypatia/blog/_posts/2022-7-27-women-in-clinical-trials.md

 title: The strange case of women in clinical trials
 featured: true
 author: alicia
-tags: [science about women]
+tags: ['science about women']
-image: 'blog/images/posts/clinical_trials.jpg'
+image: '/images/posts/clinical_trials.jpg'
 ---
 Hi there!